Republican Primary • May 2026 Rhea County, Tennessee

 How will you build public trust?

-What about mental health and crisis calls?
+What about mental health calls?

-How will you support deputies and staff?
+How will you support deputies?

 Strong supervision, training, and clear direction.
 Deputies do their best work when leadership is present, expectations are clear, and the organization backs professional decision-making.

-How will you work with other agencies?
+Working with other agencies?

-Have a question that isn’t listed?
+Have a question not listed here?

 Call Email Get Involved